ast-grep/ast-grep.github.io/website/reference/cli/scan.md

 This flags conflicts with --config.
 It is useful to run single rule without project setup.

+### `--filter <REGEX>`
+Scan the codebase with rules with ids matching REGEX.

+This flags conflicts with --rule.
+It is useful to scan with a subset of rules from a large set of rule definitions within a project.

 ## Input Options

 ### `--no-ignore <FILE_TYPE>`